 So how might schools invite grandparents to get involved, in the context of remote learning?
 Henig highlights remote-tutoring services like Eldera which connects kids and grandparents via Zoom.
 She explains that “Eldera recruits mentors in their 60s and older, and pairs them with children from the ages of 5 to 15 whose parents have come looking for help.
 The weekly Zoom calls that follow are pretty free-form: The mentor might read stories aloud to the child, go over math homework, show the child how to draw, or listen to him practice the piano.”
 This kind of learning environment allows kids to get focused attention, while giving primary caregivers a break, and it allows grandparents to feel needed, and to utilize their skills.
 Henig writes that “it’s a classic win-win: The elders get a way to combat loneliness and bring a sense of purpose to their days, teachers and parents get teammates with experience and time, and children get another grown-up to help them through the difficulties of remote learning.”

 Grandparents matter.
-And 2020 is the perfect year for us to reimagine the role our elders can play in the education of our kids.
+And now is the perfect time for us to reimagine the role our elders can play in the education of our kids.
 By rediscovering the joys of intergenerational learning, I believe we can help to lessen loneliness, lower stress, improve education, and strengthen families.

 Do you have beloved memories of learning with your grandparents?
 Do you have ideas for how to include grandparents in this year’s learning?
 Share in the comments section!